Sherab Sangpo: Biography

-Khenpo Sherab Sangpo began his studies in Tibet with the famed master Petsé Rinpoche, with whom he studied for over twenty years.
+Sangpo began his studies in Tibet with Petsé Rinpoche, with whom he studied for over twenty years.
 He became a monk at the age of seven at Gyalwa Phukhang Monastery, a branch of Dilgo Khyentse Rinpoche’s Sechen Monastery.
-Under Petsé Rinpoche's guidance, he first studied Tibetan Buddhist ritual, eventually becoming one of the monastery's ritual leaders and chant masters.
+Under Rinpoche's guidance, he first studied Tibetan Buddhist ritual, eventually becoming one of the monastery's ritual leaders and chant masters.
 Even at a young age, he was renowned for his ability to memorize the vast number of texts used at the monastery and his command of Tibetan Buddhist ritual.

-Recognizing his great potential, Petsé Rinpoche enrolled his student in the monastery’s monastic college, Ngedon Shedrup Targye Ling, when he was only thirteen years old.
+Rinpoche enrolled his student in the monastery’s monastic college, Ngedon Shedrup Targye Ling, when he was thirteen years old.
 For years, the only task his master gave him was to memorize the countless texts that form the core of the Buddhist education system.
 Only once he had memorized them all and could recite them from memory did he go on to receive teachings on their meaning.
-A tireless teacher, Petsé Rinpoche often taught day after day for months on end, without taking a single day off.
-He also taught the monks himself, which is extremely rare for such a high lama.
-Khenpo studied for years in this manner, receiving teachings on the entire range of Buddhist philosophy and practice.
+Rinpoche often taught day after day for months on end, without taking a day off.
+He also taught the monks himself.
+Sangpo studied for years in this manner, receiving teachings on the range of Buddhist philosophy and practice.

-Though he has mastered virtually every aspect of Buddhist philosophy and practice, Khenpo Sherab Sangpo is especially renowned for his knowledge of Madhyamaka philosophy, the writings of the great Rimé master Ju Mipham Rinpoche and Buddhist Tantra.
+Sangpo is known for his knowledge of Madhyamaka philosophy, the writings of Rimé master Ju Mipham Rinpoche and Buddhist Tantra.
 Concerning the latter, his expertise comes not only from his knowledge of the Tantric scriptures, but also through his mastery of monastic ritual and the years he has spent meditating in retreat.
-He is continually requested to teach on these topics by high lamas, monastic colleges and by his growing number of Western students.
+Rinpoche also gave him extensive teachings on the so-called “five sciences.” which include astrology, poetry, medicine and grammar.Sangpo is renowned for his knowledge of these topics.